Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: Coupling constants

 Another requirement that can be imposed is that the EDF is generated by an underlying effective many-body interaction, which signifies that the EDF has the exchange symmetry of the Pauli principle~\cite{Bender09b,Stringari78a}.
 The majority of parametrizations of the Skyrme NLO EDF does not satisfy such requirement, see for example Refs.~\cite{Bender03,Lesinski07,Bender09,Hellemans12,Chamel09,Ryssens15a} and references therein for a discussion of motivations for, and consequences of, this practice.
 In recent years, there are efforts going in the opposite directions of either exploiting the additional freedom of lifting the constraints from an underlying generating operator~\cite{Kortelainen10,Kortelainen12,Kortelainen14}, or of respecting those constraints as much as possible at least for the particle-hole part of the EDF, although such EDFs usually allow for density-dependent terms that also might be problematic in this context~\cite{Stringari78a,Robledo07a,Duguet09a,Robledo10a}.
 The necessary Galilean and optional local-gauge invariance of such operator is then automatically transferred to the terms of the EDF that it generates.

-The construction of the SN2LO1 parametrization of Ref.~\cite{Becker17} has followed the latter strategy: the EDF has been generated from a locally-gauge-invariant effective interaction $\hat{V}_{\rm Sk}$ of the form of Eq.~\eqref{eq:def:Vsk} \cite{Davesne13,Davesne14,Davesne15,Becker15,Becker17,BeckerPhD}.
+The construction of the SN2LO1 parametrization of Ref.~\cite{Becker17} has followed the latter strategy: the EDF has been generated from a locally-gauge-invariant \footnote{Note that Eq.~\eqref{eq:def:Vsk} only contains the locally-gauge-invariant central terms, but not the tensor terms discussed for example in Refs.~\cite{Davesne13,Davesne14,Davesne15,Davesne15b,Davesne16}, which explains the presence of only four out of the six possible locally-gauge-invariant terms at N2LO as identified in Ref.~\cite{Carlsson08,Raimondi11a}. } effective interaction $\hat{V}_{\rm Sk}$ of the form of Eq.~\eqref{eq:def:Vsk} \cite{Davesne13,Davesne14,Davesne15,Becker15,Becker17,BeckerPhD}.
 In this case, all 56 coupling constants of the Skyrme EDF of Eqs.~\eqref{eq:SkTeven:0}--\eqref{eq:SkTodd:4} can be related to the following much smaller set of thirteen parameters of $\hat{V}_{\rm Sk}$

 The exponent $\alpha$ of the density dependence constitutes an additional parameter of both sets.

 As in Ref.~\cite{Becker17}, the NLO density-dependent interaction $\hat{V}^{\rm DD}_{\rm NLO} $ is parameterized by the parameters $t_3$, $x_3$, and $\alpha$, while the parameter $W_0$ determines the NLO spin-orbit interaction $\hat{V}^{\rm SO}_{\rm NLO}$.
 The remaining parameters determine the central part of the interaction $\hat{V}^{C}_{\rm N2LO}$; this interaction reduces to an NLO Skyrme interaction if the parameters $t_1^{(4)}, x_1^{(4)}, t_2^{(4)}, x_2^{(4)}$ are set to zero.